-If you dive in radio electronics, you will not avoid germanium diodes.
-These are made of germanium and have slightly different characteristics where the main feature is a smaller forward voltage drop about 0.2V.
+If you dive into radio electronics, you will not avoid germanium diodes.
+These are made of germanium and have slightly different characteristics where the main feature is a smaller forward voltage drop of about 0.2V.
 But its reverse current grows much faster when reverse voltage increases.
 So it is ideal for detecting small signals but not as good when voltages are high.

-Germanium diodes are a pretty rare selection and most useful in RF where small AC signals need to be rectified.
+Germanium diodes are a pretty rare selection and most helpful in RF, where small AC signals need to be rectified.
 Germanium diodes have very low PN junction capacitance, so they are great for high-frequency signals.
 But the downside of these that diodes cannot withstand high currents.
 Usually, it is up to 100mA and less because the more current flows, the more significant voltage drop and thus more power need to be dissipated.
-This is seen in the picture above where germanium characteristic is flatter than silicone.
+This is seen in the picture above, where germanium characteristic is flatter than silicone.
 Breakdown voltage is also much smaller than the silicon diode.
 Usually, it is up to 100V.